HathorNetwork/hathor-wallet-mobile/QA.md

     1. Send HTR to this wallet
         1. Wait 3-5 min
         1. You should receive a notification of new transaction showing amounts in the message
+            > You have received 0.04 HTR on a new transaction.
     1. Dismiss the notification
 1. **View the details of the transaction (foreground)**
     1. Send a token after turn on `Enable Push Notification` option